G-7 pledge to share, but jostle for ground in the sandbox - WTMJ

 The G-7 is also set to formally embrace a global minimum tax of at least 15% on multinational corporations, following an agreement reached a week ago by their finance ministers.
 The minimum is meant to stop companies from using tax havens to shift profits and to avoid taxes.

-It represents a potential win for the Biden administration, which has proposed a global minimum tax as a way to pay for infrastructure projects.
-The idea also creates an alternative that could remove some European countries’ digital services taxes that largely hit U.S. tech firms.
-But the endorsement from the G-7 is just one step in the process.
-The hope is to get many more countries to sign on — a fraught proposal in nations whose economies are based on attracting business with low corporate taxes.
+It represents a potential win for the Biden administration, which has proposed a global minimum tax as a way to pay for infrastructure projects, and it dovetails with the president’s hope to focus the summit on ways the democracies can collaborate to build a more inclusive and fair global economy to help compete with rising autocracies like China.

 But the main issue of the day was vaccines and the mounting pressure to outline global vaccine-sharing plans, especially as inequities in supply around the world have become more pronounced.
 In the U.S., there is a large vaccine stockpile, and the demand for shots has dropped precipitously in recent weeks.